Skip to Content

 In Nebraska, all employers must have an active employer recruiting account on NEworks.Nebraska.Gov.
 If you have questions regarding NEworks account setup, please email: NDOL.NEworksHelp@nebraska.gov

-For public hotels and motels, the employer or agent must provide a copy of the signed hotel/motel Occupancy Permit, issued no earlier than 2006.
+For public hotels and motels, the employer or agent must provide a copy of the signed hotel/motel Occupancy Permit.

 The Nebraska Department of Labor only conducts housing inspections of employer-provided housing that is not open to the public.
 Inspections are conducted to review compliance to ETA/OSHA, and State of Nebraska safety standards.